ByteBoarder/read.md-update/README.md

     *   **Status monitoring:** Tools to check the health and status of the Kubelet service.
     *   **Log analysis:**  Scripts to collect and analyze Kubelet logs for debugging.
 *   **Containerd:**  Tools related to containerd, the container runtime used by Kubelet to manage containers.
 This might include:
-    *   **Container image management:** Tools for pulling, inspecting, or managing container images on nodes.
+    *   **Container image management:** Tools for pulling,cl inspecting, or managing container images on nodes.
     *   **Container lifecycle management:** Utilities to interact with containerd for container creation, deletion, and status checks.
     *   **Snapshotter management:** Tools to manage containerd snapshotter for efficient storage.
 *   **Sysctl:** Tools for managing and configuring sysctl parameters on Kubernetes nodes.
 Sysctl allows you to modify kernel parameters at runtime.
 These tools could help with: